UW-GAC/django-anvil-consortium-manager/docs/models.rst

 Check if the account exists on AnVIL by making an API call.
 This prints out info about the request and response, plus the boolean indicator of whether the account exists.
-In this case, there is no account with this email on AnVIL and we probably don't want to save this Account to the database.
+In this case, there is no account with this email on AnVIL and we probably don't want to save this :class:`~anvil_consortium_manager.models.Account` instance to the database.

 .. code-block:: pycon